Welcome to the campaign to save

 We are complaining because the owner – a

-property developer – turned the much-loved The
+property developer – turned the much-loved Cabinet

-listed building consent, depriving the village of an
+building consent, depriving the village of an

 important community asset.
 Planning permission has